-Not completely.
-By researching our sources and drawing logical conclusions, we can exclude certain things, such as that the balanced and precise original weapons from the museums were used like cudgels, or that a fencer did pirouettes in a fight to the death.
-Furthermore, our work is a constant research, experimentation, review and development of our understanding, which leads us further and further towards how people in the past understood fighting.
+Not exactly, but we are getting close.
+By researching our sources and drawing logical conclusions, we can exclude certain things, such as that the balanced and cleverly-made original weapons from museums were used like cudgels, or that a fencer performed pirouettes in a fight to the death.
+Basically, however, our work consists of constant research, experimentation, review and development of our understanding of the art, which leads us further and further towards how people in the past understood fighting.

 I would rather learn a different weapons discipline or do something similar to HEMA.
 Should I come anyway?